 On the International Day against Homophobia and Transphobia 2018, by disseminating promotional materials, and projecting the Rainbow flag on the headquarter building, the European Commission states its commitment to stand against discrimination and to promote LGBTI equality and inclusion.
 In addition to the video testimonies it organises events with EC Representations to advance LGBTI equality.
 The Commission also participates to the IDAHOT Forum and human rights events that are part of Prides. #EU4LGBTI #EUandME #IDAHOT2018

 |Videos - #EU4LGBTI stories|

 Learn more about SOGI and LGBTI

-Sexual orientation refers to each person’s capacity for emotional, affective and sexual attraction to, and intimate and sexual relations with, individuals of a different or the same gender or more than one gender.
-Gender identity refers to each person’s deeply felt internal and individual experience of gender, which may or may not correspond with the sex assigned at birth.
+Sexual orientation (SO) refers to each person’s capacity for emotional, affective and sexual attraction to, and intimate and sexual relations with, individuals of a different or the same gender or more than one gender.
+Gender identity (GI) refers to each person’s deeply felt internal and individual experience of gender, which may or may not correspond with the sex assigned at birth.

 A lesbian is a woman whose enduring physical, romantic and/or emotional attraction is to other women.
 Gay is often used to describe a man whose enduring physical, romantic and/or emotional attraction is to other men, although the term can be used to describe both gay men and lesbians.
 Bisexual describes an individual who is physically, romantically and/or emotionally attracted to both men and women.
 Transgender describes people whose gender identity and/or gender expression differs from the sex they were assigned at birth.
 The term intersex refers to a condition in which an individual is born with reproductive or sexual anatomy and/or chromosome patterns that do not seem to fit typical biological notions of being male or female.
 Individuals with these conditions were previously called “hermaphrodites”, however this term is considered outdated.